skyhoshi/Roslynator/docs/syntax/csharp/InitializerExpressionSyntax.md

 ## SyntaxKinds

-* SyntaxKind\.ArrayInitializerExpression
+* ArrayInitializerExpression
-* SyntaxKind\.CollectionInitializerExpression
+* CollectionInitializerExpression
-* SyntaxKind\.ComplexElementInitializerExpression
+* ComplexElementInitializerExpression
-* SyntaxKind\.ObjectInitializerExpression
+* ObjectInitializerExpression

 ## See Also